 (a) The System Council of Government Relations Officers, established in 2011, consists of the government relations officer (i.e. legislative liaison) of each of the state universities, up to four government relations officers (i.e. legislative liaisons) selected by the nineteen community colleges (one of whom may be the Executive Director of the Kansas Association of Community Colleges), one government relations officer (i.e. legislative liaison) selected by the six technical colleges (which may be the Executive Director of the Kansas Association of Technical Colleges), and the governmental relations officer (i.e. legislative liaison) for Washburn University.
 The Board's Director of Government Relations and Communications serves as an ex officio member.
-Two members of the System Council of Government Relations Officers will serve as co-chairperson; the other shall be selected by and from the non-state university System Council of Government Relations Officers members.
+Two members of the System Council of Government Relations Officers will serve as co-chairpersons: One shall be from the same institution as the state university System Council of Government Relations Officers members.
 The System Council of Government Relations Officers meets quarterly, or as needed on the call of a co-chairperson, and reports to the System Council of Presidents on matters that have a system-wide impact.
 All positions will be reported to the System Council of Presidents, and a majority will be required for System Council of Government Relations Officers' endorsement.